verityj/verityj.github.io/about.md

 It's a great journey and I love every step along the way.
 Thank you for encouraging me and pushing me to work harder with your sponsorship!

-## Current interests

-I am working on curating a [list of news RSS feeds] that are set up as public Nostr identities and may be followed by anyone.
-I think it is important to choose what news sources you may want to keep up with in your Nostr feed.

-## Books I am reading

-- Terry Pratchett and Stephen Baxter "The long earth"
-- Michael Stueben "Good habits for great coding"

 ## Keep in touch

 - [Nostr (primal.net)](https://primal.net/profile/npub1vy40z9dxr943vkz6xp54elflf7hxcly46q2qwcpvzfy47qq3syxqqchgk3)